apache/dubbo-go-pixiu/manifests/charts/README.md

 ## Everything is Optional

 Each component in the new installer is optional.
-Users can install the component defined in the new installer, use the equivalent component in `istio-system`, configured with the official installer, or use a different version or implementation.
+Users can install the component defined in the new installer, use the equivalent component in `dubbo-system`, configured with the official installer, or use a different version or implementation.

 For example you may use your own Prometheus and Grafana installs, or you may use a specialized/custom